jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Source code view

-TBD.
+The source code view will be replaced soon, a PR is already work in progress.

 ### Configuration as code support

-The Warnings plugin is compatible with the [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
+The Warnings Next Generation plugin is compatible with the [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
 You can import parser configurations (see section [Creating a new tool in the user interface](#creating-a-new-tool-in-the-user-interface)) into Jenkins' system configuration using a YAML configuration in the form of the following example: